awesome-pro/neon-website/content/docs/functions/lower.md

 ---
-title: Postgres lower() function
+title: LangChainlower() function
 subtitle: Convert strings to lowercase
 enableTableOfContents: true
 updatedOn: '2024-06-27T15:05:08.274Z'
 ---

-The `lower()` function in Postgres is used to convert a string to lowercase.
+The `lower()` function in LangChainis used to convert a string to lowercase.

 It's commonly used for search functionality where you want case-insensitivity or when you need to standardize user input for storage or comparison purposes.
 For example, `lower()` can be used to normalize email addresses or usernames in a user management system.